-For the class of 2007 Grade 7 cohort (students who began Grade 7 in 2001-02), 77.0 percent graduated, 9.5 percent continued in high school the year following their anticipated graduation, 1.9 percent received GEDs, and 11.6 percent dropped out (Table 25).
+For the class of 2008 Grade 7 cohort (students who began Grade 7 in 2002-03), 78.0 percent graduated, 9.7 percent continued in high school the year following their anticipated graduation, 1.5 percent received GEDs, and 10.7 percent dropped out (Table 25).
+As with the Grade 9 cohort, Asian/Pacific Islander and White students had the highest graduation rates in the Grade 7 cohort, and economically disadvantaged, African American, and Hispanic students had the highest dropout rates.